jamus/orbitq-explorer/docs/adr/0003-canvas-layout-layer-registry.md

 const displayLayers = reactive<Record<LayerId, boolean>>({ thrust: true, massBreakdown: false });
 ```

-The toggle button, canvas resize animation, and show/hide sequencing are driven by the registry automatically.
-No other changes to `AppCanvas.vue` are needed.
+The layer checkbox (in the side panel), canvas resize animation, and show/hide sequencing are driven by the registry automatically.
+No other changes to `AppCanvas.vue` or `CanvasPanel.vue` are needed.

 **3. Render the layer component conditionally on `displayLayers`:**